Wax gourd: Culinary

 In Odisha it is called (ପାଣି କଖାରୁ), it is used in various types of recipe all over Odisha.
-It is the main ingredient to prepare a very tasty candy like food (ବଡ଼ି) for curry or as a supplement mainly with watered rice.
+It is the main ingredient to prepare a candy-like food (ବଡ଼ି) for curry or as a supplement mainly with watered rice.

 In Nepal, where it is called Kubhindo, it is cooked as a vegetable when young, but the ripe gourds are usually made into preserves or crystallized candy known as "murabba" or "petha".